-The Rev. Alison Cornish is a Unitarian Universalist minister living in Shelburne Falls, Massachusetts.
-After graduating from Wellesley College, Alison spent the first half of her professional life working as an historic preservationist and architectural historian.
-After twenty years of work with museums, municipalities and nonprofit organizations, Alison headed to Andover Newton Theological School, responding to a felt sense of call directly from Earth to address what is it that we are doing in our daily lives and habits that is destroying the planet that we inhabit.
-After graduation and ordination, and while serving congregations on Long Island, she also began studies with the Buddhist teacher Joanna Macy; delved deeper into the work of eco-theologian Thomas Berry; and became a GreenFaith Fellow.
+The Rev. Alison Cornish serves as a Program Consultant at the BTS Center, a nonprofit organization based in Portland, Maine, committed to preparing spiritual leaders for a climate-changed world.
+A Unitarian Universalist minister, Alison attended Andover Newton Theological Seminary in response to a felt sense of call directly from Earth to address what is it that we are doing in our daily lives and habits that is destroying the planet that we inhabit.
+Following her training for ministry and ordination, and while serving congregations on Long Island, Alison also embarked on studies with the Buddhist teacher Joanna Macy and Dominican sister Miriam McGillis of Genesis Farm and became a GreenFaith Fellow.